It may look like a playhouse for children, but fully grown people actually live here!

 The back of the house shows how narrow it really is:

-Check the listing for more photos and information about Toronto’s Little House.
+Check the listing for more information about Toronto’s Little House.
 (Sorry, it sold!)